blabla1337/skf-flask/skf/markdown/code_examples/asp/27-code_example--Session_cookies_(domain)--.md

 **Example:**

 	/*
-	Setting the “Domain” attribute to a too permissive value, such as “example.com” allows an attacker to launch attacks on the session IDs between different hosts and web applications belonging to the same domain, known as cross-subdomain cookies.
+	Setting the "Domain" attribute to a too permissive value, such as "example.com" allows an attacker to launch attacks on the session IDs between different hosts and web applications belonging to the same domain, known as cross-subdomain cookies.
 	For example, vulnerabilities in www.example.com might allow an attacker to get access